Notice-Green-GISD Board calls for Nov. Prop A election

 After making these considerations and if a student meets the following qualifications, then a parent/guardian may request that his/her child test for placement in first grade.

 The Kindergarten Acceleration program test is based on the Texas Essential Knowledge and Skills (TEKS) for Kindergarten students.
-This test is taken on the computer using the Measures of Academic Progress (MAP) software.
+The test is administered on the computer using the i-Ready Diagnostic assessment in both reading and mathematics.

 Qualifications for testing

-• The student must be registered for Kindergarten for the 2024-2025 school year in Garland ISD.
+• The student must be registered for Kindergarten for the school year in Garland ISD

 • Application for Kindergarten acceleration must be submitted prior to the deadline.
 The completed form can be emailed to cbe@garlandisd.net